 Report a Concern

-Report a pothole, road-kill, damaged mailbox.
+Report a pothole, roadkill, or damaged mailbox

-- To report illicit discharges, please contact Megan Tasca with the Scott County Highway Department.
+Illicit discharges: Contact Megan Tasca with the Scott County Highway Department.

 - An illicit discharge is any discharge to the municipal storm sewer system that is not composed entirely of storm water.
 Waters used for firefighting operations are allowed.
 In addition, any discharges approved under a National Pollutant Discharge Elimination System (NPDES) permit are allowed.